Investors are waking up to a possible Biden victory in US presidential election

 Some investors are also wary of putting too much faith in polls, after many failed to predict the UK's decision to exit the European Union in 2016 and Trump's election victory that year.

 Traders in the options market are betting on a surge in volatility around the election.
-The S&P options market is implying an election-related move of 5-5.5per cent compared to an average absolute 1-day move of 2.92per cent in the past three elections, according to Christopher Murphy, co-head of derivatives at Susquehanna Financial Group.
+The S&P options market is implying an election-related move of 5-5.5 per cent compared to an average absolute one-day move of 2.92 per cent in the past three elections, according to Christopher Murphy, co-head of derivatives at Susquehanna Financial Group.

-(Reporting by Saqib Iqbal Ahmed and David Randall; Additional reporting by Trevor Hunnicutt and April Joyner; Editing by Ira Iosebashvili and Cynthia Osterman)